-Their match went for 22 minutes longer than the Men’s final.
-For three hours and 18 minutes, Mirra Andreeva and Alina Korneeva fought out the Junior Girls’ final.
+Their match went for 22 minutes longer than the Men’s final won by Novak Djokovic.
+For three hours and 18 minutes, Mirra Andreeva and Alina Korneeva fought out the Junior Girls’ final of the Australian Open.

 And they played in the heat of the day, 34°C, unlike the men who played their final in the cool of an evening.

 Both 15 years of age and from Moscow, so playing under a neutral flag, the finalists are best friends off court.

 As Korneeva says, “I love her so much.
 She’s my girl, my person that I can say everything to her.”
 But as she also acknowledges, “Of course, I can’t give to her the points, we are the opponents on the court”.

 As a measure of how close the contest was, there were 38 deuces.